Vulture fund: Governmental and non-governmental organisations

 The conduct of the vulture funds blocking payments to other creditors to Argentina was denounced by the Organisation of American States, with the exception of the United States and Canada.
 The G77+China also criticised the funds and stated: "Some recent examples of the actions by vulture funds before international courts show their highly speculative nature.
 These funds pose a danger for all the future process of debt swaps, for developing countries and for developed nations as well".

 The US-based Council on Foreign Relations questioned the US Supreme Court for rejecting Argentina's appeal in its legal dispute with the so-called vulture funds.
-The organization claimed that such actions make it "more difficult for countries to free themselves from the burden of over-indebtedness" and are " very bad for international capital markets", as well as being a huge blow to national sovereignty.
+The organization claimed that such actions make it "more difficult for countries to free themselves from the burden of over-indebtedness" and are "very bad for international capital markets", as well as being a huge blow to national sovereignty.
 The organization described Thomas Griesa's ruling against Argentina in favour of vulture funds as "punishing the innocent" and "turning the natural order of debt on its head".

 United Kingdom

 In 2002, the British Chancellor (and later Prime Minister) Gordon Brown told the United Nations that when vulture funds purchase debt at a reduced price, and make a profit from suing the debtor country to recover the full amount owed, the outcome is "morally outrageous".
-Legislation passed in 2010 removed the ability of vulture funds to use UK courts to enforce contested debts.
+The Debt Relief (Developing Countries) Act passed in 2010 removed the ability of vulture funds to use UK courts to enforce contested debts.